 I am a Licensed Professional Counselor who does individual, couples and group therapy.
 My private practice is in Wayne, PA.
 I also serve as faculty in the Doctoral Programs in Marriage and Family Therapy at Eastern University.
 In addition, I supervise therapists who are working toward licensure.
 I enjoy speaking at churches and public organizations on personal growth, relationship issues, trauma and abuse, pre-marital counseling, and other seminars.

-My experience has included working with diverse clients, addressing various concerns including mood disorders (depression, bipolar disorder), relationship issues, abuse
+My experience has included working with diverse clients, addressing various concerns including mood disorders (depression, bipolar disorder), OCD, relationship issues,

-and trauma recovery.
+abuse and trauma recovery.
 I am particularly interested in helping caretakers who need emotional and spiritual support as they pour themselves into caring for others.
-I have experience in supporting clergy
+I have experience in supporting

-and others in ministry who need a confidential and safe place to deal with the emotional and spiritual demands of their work and relationships.
-I particularly enjoy working with couples and offer
+clergy and others in ministry who need a confidential and safe place to deal with the emotional and spiritual demands of their work and relationships.
+I particularly enjoy working with couples and

-pre-marital assessments and counseling.
-My approach to couples work is Emotionally Focused Therapy, the most empirically supported approach to lasting relationship change.
+offer pre-marital assessments and counseling.
+My approach to couples work is Emotionally Focused Therapy, the most empirically-supported approach to lasting relationship change.
 Learn more about EFT here.
 I also use the Prepare-Enrich assessments for pre-marital assessment.

 I integrate several forms of therapy in my work with clients.
 Insight-Oriented or Psychodynamic therapy considers how a person's earlier experiences and relationships